 14. Check your XML sitemaps

 An XML sitemap is important for SEO and is a simple file that contains your website’s pages, posts, and other important features.
 It helps search engine crawlers understand what your content is about and its intricate organization, which makes it easier for them to crawl through it.
-Another advantage of having an SEO plugin is that they will create an XML sitemap for you.
+Another advantage of having an SEO plugin is that it will create an XML sitemap for you.
 You still need to ensure that the XML sitemap exists and that it includes all relevant content.

 15. Check your robots.txt file